-Favourable weather conditions before transplanting
+Favorable weather conditions before transplanting

 Presence or absence grow Lights

-The introduction of grow light to tomatoes in unheated greenhouses when the seedlings are planted early has proven to be successful.
+The introduction of grow light to grow tomatoes in unheated greenhouses when the seedlings are planted early has proven to be successful.
 Seedlings may be planted in late February if a grow light is used to provide more light for the seedlings to grow.
 The presence of the extra grow light takes care of issues of the seedlings becoming leggy, (too tall with thin stems).

 The benefit of using a grow light is that tomatoes can be planted early.
-Ripe tomatoes can be picked early before the cold nights comes around.
-Therefore the presence or absence of grow Lights determines exactly when to plant tomato seedling will take place.
+Ripe tomatoes can be picked early.
+Therefore the presence or absence of grow lights determines exactly when to plant tomato seedling.
 A situation where additional grow light is produced, a farmer may decide to begin his or her planting as early as possible in turn maximizing his or her opportunities.

 The right time to carry out an operation on a farm is a very important aspect of agriculture as a whole and not only in tomato production.
 Knowing exactly when and how to carry out an operation is a major factor that determines the success of a farmer.

 This makes accurate timing very important.
-Start too soon and your tomatoes seedlings will be subjected to environmental conditions that can cause severe damages due to the low temperatures at nights.
+Start too soon and your tomatoes seedlings will be subjected to environmental conditions that can cause severe damages due to the low temperatures at night.
 Hence the low light intensity during the daytime is not adequate enough for proper growth will cause damages.
-Effective growth can only be possible with the introduction of grow Lights!
+Effective growth can only be possible with the introduction of growing Lights!

 This particular case is very common among tomato farmers with low planting time knowledge, a scenario called PLANTING PEER PRESSURE.
-This occurs when a particular tomato farmer decides to run down to his or her greenhouse and start planting just because other farmers are doing the same.
-But it should also be noted that Sow seeds too late and the season will end before the tomatoes have had time to reach maturity– especially in areas with the extremely short season.
+This occurs when a particular tomato farmer decides to run to his/her greenhouse and start planting just because other farmers are doing the same.
+But it should also be noted that if you sow seeds very late and the season will end before the tomatoes have had time to reach maturity, especially in areas with the extremely short season.

 SUMMARY AND TIPS FOR WHEN TO PLANT TOMATOES